OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 In situ intercomparisons will be required to find the offset of the sensor in different seawater conditions.
 Therefore, samples should be taken in the tank during the ballasting (if this is 1-2 days before deployment, no more) and at the deployment/recovery site (ideally at different depths).

-The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 μmol kg<sup>-1</sup>).
- We recommend to follow the GO-SHIP protocol described by {cite}`Langdon2010` and a well-trained technician to do the sampling and analysis.

 There are various issues with Winkler at low oxygen concentrations that have been described in the bibliography:
  -	In waters with concentrations below 5 μmol kg<sup>-1</sup>, high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
 In more recent articles, scientists even avoid using Winkler at concentrations below 20 μmol kg<sup>-1</sup> {cite}`Thomsen2016`.